When you use less electricity, you’ll save money on your bill.

-- Adjust the water level setting to match the size of the load.
-Run full loads when possible, but do not overload the machine.
+- Match the water to the size of the load.
+Run full loads when possible.

 - Wash your clothes in cold or warm water.
-Hot water can shrink and fade your clothes and approximately 85-90 per cent of the energy used by washing machines is for heating the water.
+Approximately 85-90 per cent of the energy used by washing machines is for heating the water.

-- Ensure clothes are effectively wrung before putting them into the dryer.
+- Ensure clothes are well wrung out before putting them into the dryer.

 - Dry loads consecutively to use otherwise wasted heat from the dryer.

-- Clean the lint trap after every load for greater efficiency.
+- Clean the lint trap after every load for greater efficiency and safety.

-- Replace the bulbs with low wattage bulbs for any light that must be on all night.
+- Replace bulbs with CFLs or LEDs, and use a low wattage bulb for any light that must be left on all night.

-- Install a motion sensor for outside lighting that automatically turns the lights on and off as needed.
+- Install a motion sensor that turns outside lights on and off automatically.